User Review: The North Face Arcus 23

 COMFORT AND LIVABILITY

-For fun, I set it up inside the day I got it and asked my girlfriend to hop in with me to see if we'd both fit.
-Side-by-side, we were comfortable.
-Mind you, you may want to save this tent for trips with the significant other (and not your fishing or hunting buddies), but it can actually fit two people.
-Now, because of the taper toward the foot end, I don't think it could hold two NeoAir Trekker pads, side-by-side, but I wouldn't be above buying a simple foam sleeping pad we could both share to make this tent work.
-Or, if you've mummy-shaped sleeping pads, you may be able to dovetail yourselves inside, with each camper's head at opposite ends.
+You may want to save this tent for trips with the significant other (and not your fishing or hunting buddies), but it can actually fit two people.
+Now, because of the taper toward the foot end, I don't think it could hold two rectangular NeoAir Trekker pads, placed side-by-side.
+If you've mummy-shaped sleeping pads, you may be able to dovetail yourselves inside, with each camper's head at opposite ends.

 Shortcomings of the small vestibule aside, the tent offers as much as any tent its size can: there's a mesh pocket at the floor level on each side of the head end (nearest the front door), as well as 2 gear loops (one directly above each of the mesh pockets).